 The Sport Club Council (SCC) is the primary student-lead oversight organization responsible for advising, advocating, and unifying all organizations within the Sports Club Program at The College of New Jersey and ensuring that participants are aware of their rights and responsibilities as The College of New Jersey Sport Club student-athletes.
 The SCC will serve as the link between sport clubs and the college administration, and be advised by the Director of Recreation.
 The SCC shall set and enforce the Sport Club guidelines.

-For more information about Sport Clubs at TCNJ contact email@example.com.
+For more information about Sport Clubs at TCNJ, please contact email@example.com.

 TCNJ Club Baseball is a completely student run organization, and a great way for students to continue playing America’s Pastime without the rigor of a hectic varsity schedule.
 We practice two times a week and compete interscholastically against teams in the region.
 We play in the National Club Baseball Association (NCBA) Division II District II South.